Sahil-Pattni/VarTex/README.md

 # VarTex
-A CLI tool to generate LaTeX files from a template and a JSON file.
+VarTeX is a command line tool that allows you to generate and compile multiple LaTeX files from a single template file and a JSON/CSV file containing the variables.

 ### Usage